lukasturcani/stk/docs/source/construction_overview.rst

 building blocks on different vertices.

-The fourth benefit of the topology graph is that the construction of a molecule is broken down into a independent steps.
+The fourth benefit of the topology graph is that the construction of a molecule is broken down into independent steps.
 Each vertex represents a single, independent operation on a building block while each edge represents a single, independent operation on a collection of building blocks.
 As a result, each vertex and edge represents a